..

 - Data level

-- Random duplication (Naive)
+- Oversampling - Random duplication (Naive) - SMOTE - ADASYN

-- Replacing subsets by samples of their centroid
+- Undersampling - Random undersampling - Edited nearest neighbor - Replacing subsets by samples of their centroid

-- SMOTE + Nearest neighbour - Tomek links
+- Hybrid - Almost always improves performance - SMOTE + Nearest neighbour - Tomek links

 Sampling can generally be beneficial to AUC ROC, but leads to decreased performance in average precision.